Lower Tenthill, Queensland: Geography

 Agriculture has developed along Tenthill Creek which also forms part of both the south-western and north-eastern boundary of Lower Tenthill.
 Lower Tenthill Weir on Tenthill Creek, has a storage capacity of 70 ML and is used for the purpose of recharging groundwater supplies.
 The northern boundary follows Lockyer Creek.
 Two other creeks cross the area - Ma Ma Creek and Deep Creek.
 The locality is within the North East Coast drainage basin.

 The Gatton-Helidon Road runs just inside part of the northern boundary.
 The Gatton–Clifton Road (State Route 80) passes through from north to west.

 History

-The name Tenthill is comes from the name of a pastoral property established by 1845 by Phillip Friell.
+The name Tenthill comes from the name of a pastoral property established by 1845 by Phillip Friell.

 Tent Hill State School opened in 1873.
-It was renamed Tent Hill Lower State School in 1876.
-However it was unofficially known as Lower Tent Hill State School.
+It was renamed Tent Hill Lower State School in 1876, but it was also unofficially known as Lower Tent Hill State School.